zoldar/om-with-tests-template/README.md

 Evaluate `core.cljs` file form by form starting from the namespace declaration.
 To do that just position your cursor at the end of each form and type `C-c C-e`.

-### Acknowledgements
+## Acknowledgements

 Template is based on [omchaya][4] example application, [om-start-template][5] and a couple of other tidbits of information from around the Internet.
 It's a very first release so I will be grateful for any feedback.

-### Problems
+## Problems

 Currently, source maps are disabled for development build, because they slow down intial and incremental rebuilds considerably - by several seconds.
+Unfortunately, austin does not play well with :none optimization mode which is the only one for which source map generation is reasonably fast.

 ## License